-On August 15, 2018 InnSuites Hospitality Trust (IHT) entered into a sale agreement of its technology subsidiary, IBC Hotels LLC (IBC), to an unrelated third-party buyer (Buyer).
-As a part of the amended sale agreement, the Trust received a secured promissory note adjusted to the principal amount of

-\$1,925,000 with interest to be accrued at 3.75% per annum, which is recorded in the accompanying consolidated balance sheet in continuing operations.
+On August 15, 2018 InnSuites Hospitality Trust (IHT) entered into a final sale agreement of its technology subsidiary, IBC Hotels LLC (IBC), to an unrelated third-party buyer (Buyer).
+As a part of the amended sale agreement, the Trust received a secured promissory note adjusted to the principal amount of \$1,925,000 with interest to be accrued at 3.75% per annum, which is recorded in the accompanying consolidated balance sheet in continuing operations.

-- No interest accrued through May 2023, and no payments on the note receivable including principal and interest based on the extended time period were due through May 2023.
+- No interest accrued through May 2024, and no payments on the note receivable including principal and interest based on the extended time period were due through May 2024.

 - Note is secured by (1) pledge of the Buyer's interest in IBC, and (2) a security interest in all assets of IBC, provided IHT shall agree to subordinate such equity interest to commercially reasonable debt financing upon request. - If IBC closes an equity transaction with net proceeds to IBC in excess of \$2,500,000, IBC/Buyer shall pay or pre-pay to IHT an amount equal to (a) 50% of the net proceeds received by IBC and (b) 50% of the sum of the unpaid balance of the note and accrued interest accrued but unpaid interest thereon, as the date of receipt of the net proceeds by IBC. - The note has matured.
-However, IHT is currently in discussions for a further extension/modification due to the Covid disruption. - Future payments on this note are shown in the table below.
+However, RRF, the Management Subsidiary of IHT is currently in discussions for a the new Management Company of IBC, and further extension/modification, extended the Note to June 30, 2030, including interest modification to 3.25% payable at maturity. - Future payments on this note are shown in the table below.